rschristopher/rschristopher.github.io/src/currency/index.md

  through liquidity (such as lightning channels).
 In other words, empowering sovereign commerce through Bitcoin.

-Below are proposed sovereignty levels, guiding us from hobbyists to full financial sovereigns.

-!!! warning "Bitcoin versus Fiat"
+## Bitcoin versus Fiat
 Fiat-based currency does not and cannot allow for sovereign commerce.
 If your payment rails require trusted third parties, then those third parties will hold absolute power over whether you can or cannot transact.
 Fiat inevitably produces the Biblical mark of the beast, without which *one cannot buy nor sell*.

 Sovereign commerce necessitates truly peer-to-peer transactions that cannot be censored or controlled by any authority.
 As such, we are still very early.
-Technical and economic development remains in order to make Bitcoin-currencu globally scalable.
+Technical and economic development remains in order to make Bitcoin-backed currency globally scalable.
 For now, sovereign commerce will look simultaneously antiquated (reminiscent of a gold standard) while also forward-looking (inevitable innovations that make sovereign commerce possible at global scale).

 In short, we're not there yet, but like with Bitcoin itself, it is inevitable.

 ???+ danger "future inevitable"
-    For Bitcoin currency to scale globally, several architectural layers become necessary:
+    For Bitcoin-backed sovereign currency to scale globally, several architectural layers become necessary:

     * layer-2+ liquidity channels, such as the lightning network (which solves transaction scaling)